 The International Journal of ePortfolio (IJeP) is now accepting manuscripts for consideration for publication.
-IJeP is pubished twice a year (March and September) and employs a rolling submission process; however, those wishing to be considered for the September 2013 issue should use June 1, 2013 as their submission deadline.
+IJeP is pubished twice a year (March and September) and employs a rolling submission process.
+Those wishing to be considered for the September 2014 issue should use June 1, 2014 as their submission deadline.
 Those submitting manuscripts to IJeP can expect the review process to take less than 90 days.

 The mission of the International Journal of ePortfolio (IJeP) is to encourage the study of practices and pedagogies associated with ePortfolio in educational settings.
 The journal’s focus includes the explanation, interpretation, application, and dissemination of researchers’, practitioners’, and developers’ experiences relevant to ePortfolio.
 It also serves to provide a multi-faceted, single source of information for those engaging in projects and practices associated with ePortfolio.
 A refereed (blind) peer-reviewed journal, IJeP embraces inquiry into ePortfolio in educational settings holistically; therefore, manuscripts considering the following areas of investigation are welcomed:

 - instruction and principles of learning that utilize and inform practical, effective ePortfolio methodologies;

 - evaluation and assessment methodologies and practices supported by ePortfolio;

 - case studies and best practices regarding applications of ePortfolio for learning, assessment, and professional development supported by scholarship of teaching and learning practices and research methodologies;